TheForcer/vision/README.md

 nano/vim/pico vision.cfg
 ```

-Start up the container with docker-compose (add -d if you want the process to run in the background):
+Start up the bot/container with docker-compose (add -d if you want the process to run in the background):
 ```sh
 docker-compose up
 ```

+## Script Usage

+### PiHole
+The PiHole script is used to get a quick overlook of the total amount of (blocked) DNS queries.
+Configure the respective section in the config file with your PiHole's IP, and with a quick ```!pihole``` you'll get the information you need.

+### Weather
+This handy little script gives you a quick weather forecast for the next 3 three-hour intervals.
+Just call ```!weather city``` to get the latest information from the openweathermap API.
+You'll need to [create an account](https://home.openweathermap.org/users/sign_up) over at OWM to get your API key, which you then have to put in the bot's config file, as well as a default location, which will be used when no city parameter is provided in the call.

 ## Update tiny-matrix-bot
 To update to a current version of the bot script, run the following command in the repo.